QuantumOfThought/FinalProjectJeremyMcKowski-2/README.md

 ## Description

-This web application is designed to display a live dashboard of a home network simulating a Ubiquiti router.
+This web application is designed to display a live dashboard for a home network simulating a Ubiquiti router.

-Due to router API limitations, this application uses Python Faker library to generate realistic simulated network traffic data for demonstration purposes of a Ubiquiti Router.
+Due to router API limitations, this application uses the Python Faker library to generate realistic simulated network traffic data to demonstrate a Ubiquiti Router.

 ## Getting Started